chipxsd/stream-based-sync/stream-based-sync.md

 ```

 With offline support, we can now create tasks, modify them (update the
-complete state, color label and its title) even when the client doesn't
+complete state, color label, and its title) even when the client doesn't
 have the connection to the server.

 ### 4.4 Reducing the Edit Distance